StuartRiffle/ragtag-tiger/README.md

 ### Put your command in a shell script
 Commands can get long, but they are easier to edit if you put them in a shell script (or batch file), and split the parameters over multiple lines by ending them with `\` (or with `^` on Windows).

-For example, a script to consult with a dangerously unqualified virtual doctor, using a local LLM and a temporary document index for privacy:
+For example, a script to consult with a dangerously unqualified virtual doctor:
 ```
 ragtag \
     --source          my/personal/medical_data          \